ejrsimr/transcriptome2star/README.md

 Convert a FASTA file of a transcriptome into a FASTA and GTF suitable for a STAR database.
 Particularly useful for single-cell analysis when no genome assembly is available.

-A very simple, very short script that takes a FASTA file as input and outputs a new FASTA file with a ".ref" suffix added to seach sequence name and GTF with a single exon gene covering the entire length of the sequences.
-This output is suitable for creating a STAR database as required by many single cell analysis pipelines.
+A very simple, very short script that takes a FASTA file as input and outputs a new FASTA file with a ".ref" suffix added to seach sequence name and GTF with a single exon transcript covering the entire length of each sequence, retaining the original transcript name.
+This output is suitable for creating a STAR database as required by many single cell and RNAseq analysis pipelines.

 Originally written for Benham-Pyle 2021, PMID: 34475533